-Workforce Solutions expects teams to recruit at least 5 employers to enroll into PA's workforce development system of record per quarter.
-Employers should be from one the 12 PA Industry Clusters with emphasis on the High Priority Occupations for the North Central Workforce Development Area and the Top Industry Cluster (Manufacturing, Healthcare and Social Assistance and Building and Construction) Emphasis is on building positive relationships with the employers in our region in order to encourage the use of the services available at the PA CareerLink®.
+Workforce Solutions expects teams to recruit at least 5 employers to enroll into CWDS per quarter.
+Employers should be from one of the 12 PA Industry Clusters with emphasis on the High Priority Occupations for the North Central Workforce Development Area and the Top Industry Cluster (Manufacturing, Healthcare and Social Assistance and

+Building and Construction) Emphasis is on building positive relationships with the employers in our region in order to encourage the use of the services available at the PA CareerLink®.